Study Psychology at AECC University College

 "What I would say to someone interested in a career in Sport Psychology?
 Do it!
 It's a fantastic opportunity to really get involved in something you're passionate about; to make a difference in people's lives; to experience a lot of wonderful things and meet lots of fantastic people."

 – Stuart Cotterill, Head of the School of Rehabilitation, Sport and Psychology

-What can you do with a degree in Sports Psychology?
+What can you do with a degree in Sport Psychology?

 The knowledge and expertise you will gain from studying Psychology at AECC University College will give you the basis to enter many professional fields such as: elite sport and performance, nutrition, Biomechanics, analysis, health and fitness, research, teaching, coaching, sports development and really anything that requires knowledge of Sport and Psychology.